 I never thought I’d write a Bangkok travel guide because the destination has never really been high on my travel bucket list.
-Planning a beach vacation or holiday in the mountains is more my style however we decided that if we were spending two weeks in Thailand, then we should at least spend a couple nights in Bangkok.
+Planning a beach vacation or holiday in the mountains is more my style.
+But we decided that if we were spending two weeks in Thailand, then we should at least spend one day in Bangkok.
 I’m so glad we did!
 I really loved Bangkok!
 The city is much more lush than I expected and it’s super walkable – both of which are really important to me.
 Naturally, there’s a lot of pollution and seeing the amount of garbage in the river was truly shocking so brace yourself for that (and do your part to make smart eco-conscious choices).

 Bangkok Travel Guide